Endurance Athletes Nutrition Misconceptions No One Told You About

 Consequently, for training and competition under a few hours long, single transportable carbs may be sufficient.
 This is because you are using primarily internal carbohydrate, or glycogen stores in the body.

 If, on the other hand, you’re an endurance athlete preparing for an event that spans several hours, then you would want to consider incorporating multiple transportable carbs to your competition nutrition.
 This is often a combination of glucose, fructose, maltodextrin and other sugars.
+According to Alana, our registered dietitian in Edmonton, this is a key take-away.

 3. It doesn’t matter how I get my nutrition if hit my macros